 I have added my preferred translators!
 How do I give them priority to my jobs?

 If you would like one of your preferred translators to do your translation, select "Use preferred translators for each language" at the last step on the order form.

-Once your order is placed, you will see jobs for preferred translators marked with a green star in your Dashboard, like this:
+Once your order is placed, you will see jobs for preferred translators marked with a back star on your Dashboard, like this: